Madhu-Krishnan-A-P/VHDL-design-nptel/alu_1/README.md

 ## 📌 Notes

-- The design is written in **pure behavioral style**, making it readable and modifiable.
+- The design is written in **pure behavioural style**, making it readable and modifiable.
 - Uses the `numeric_std` package for type-safe conversions between vectors and integers.
 - Padded 6-bit output makes the design scalable for future operations or flags.

 ---

-⚠️ **Disclaimer:** The testbench and `Gates` library may be part of academic materials provided by **Wadhwani Electronics Lab, IIT Bombay**.
-This design uses them strictly for educational use only.
+⚠️ **Disclaimer:** While the VHDL design (`alu.vhdl`) is authored by me, the testbench, DUT, waveform tracefiles, and the Gates package are provided by Wadhwani Electronics Laboratory, IIT Bombay for academic evaluation.
+I do not claim ownership of these support files—they are used strictly for educational purposes.